 There are different programs available to you to help pay for child care.
 Some programs have income requirements and some programs might be offered through local providers.
-You can also call your local CCR&R agency about options that might offer help paying for child care.
+You can also call your local Child Care Resource & Referral (CCR&R) agency about options that might offer help paying for child care.

 Click on the options below to learn more about programs that may be available in your area.

 Every state receives funds from the federal government to support child care assistance programs.
 These programs may go by other names, such as vouchers, fee assistance, subsidy, or use a specific program name.
 These programs help families who qualify pay for child care so they can work or go to school.
 Check your state’s eligibility requirements by visiting your state’s child care assistance website (find it on our State by State Resource Map under your state’s Financial Assistance tab.)